-December 25th is traditionally known as Christmas, a time period for gift giving and for many it’s also recognition of the birth of Christ Jesus.
+December 25th is traditionally known as Christmas.
+It is a period of time for gift-giving and for many, it’s also recognition of the birth of Christ Jesus.
 For believers of the old ways (Shamans, Witches, Wiccans, Pagans, etc) this day is celebrated sometime between the 20th and 22nd of December, usually on the night of the Solstice.
 For many, they celebrate for all three days.

 Yule is the old name for the Winter Solstice.
 This is the shortest day of the year and thus it’s also the longest night.
-In the Northern Hemisphere it is also the coldest and darkest time of the year.
+In the Northern Hemisphere, it is usually the coldest and darkest time of the year.

 What is Yule?

-Yule, or the Winter Solstice, is considered the turning point of the Wheel of the Year.
-It is the time when the Sun appears to be dying and the fear that winter may last forever sets in.
-It is also a time when the followers of the old way prepare for the rebirth of the sun.
+Yule is the time of the year when the sun appears to be dying.
+It is also when the fear that winter may last forever crops up.
+To counter this, the followers of the old way prepare for the rebirth of the sun.

 The God and Goddess of Yule

-Likewise, the young god is an important part of the Yule celebration.
-Before becoming the young god, however, he is still seen as the old god.
-It is him that delivers the gifts that the dark mother gives.
-An example would be Santa Claus.
-He is often seen dressed in red and white, though some traditions claim he also dresses in black.
-By the end of the night he goes to the Dark Mother’s arms so that he may sleep.
-As he sleeps he is reborn through her as the dawn with new hopes and dreams for the year ahead.
+By the end of the night, the old god goes to the Dark Mother’s arms so that he may sleep.
+As he sleeps, he is reborn through her as the sun.
+He brings new hopes and dreams for the year ahead.
 He teaches us the importance of rest and having faith in the changes to come.

 Altars and Traditions of Yule

-There are many Yule traditions and exploring them all would take a long time.
-Here we look at the most common Yule traditions.
+There are many Yule traditions other than the ones already mentioned.
+Exploring them all would take a long time.
+Here we look at the most common ones.

-Altars at Yule time many time represents aspects of the dark mother or son god.
+Altars at this time often represent aspects of the dark mother or young god.
 An example would be to have a mother goddess image giving birth to a son god with many other people and animals looking on.
-If this sounds like the manager scene of Christians, it very well can be!
-It’s a tradition that likely started in Latin America, especially in the regions of Nicaragua and El Salvador.
+If this sounds like the manager scene of Christians, it very well could be!

 The night before the Winter Solstice celebrations start it’s usually considered important to clean the house.
 This includes physically cleaning the home from top to bottom as well as symbolically cleansing the soul.
 It’s important to reflect upon the last year and to eliminate from the conscious and subconscious dark deeds of the past and any “dust” that remains from the past.

-Gingerbread houses are a popular tradition at this time of the year.
+Gingerbread houses are a popular tradition.
 The idea is to build a house that represents the home of Mother Winter.
 As the house is being built one can think of the many gifts the Mother has given to them throughout the year.

-Elves and fairies are also popular at this time of the year.
+Elves and fairies are also popular.
 The notion of the secret Santa can also be a secret elf or a secret fairy.
-The idea is the same however.
+The idea is the same.
 For ten days prior to the Solstice, people randomly choose a name and are responsible for secretly giving a small gift to their name each day.
-On the day of the Solstice a bigger gift is given.
+On the day of the Solstice, a bigger gift is given.